BirdyBirdy97/Raven-and-Gus/README.md

 I'm always updating this website, either with new work or more features that I've learned, making this website a pretty good indicator of what I'm capable of with CSS and HTML5.

+The main page looks a little blank, but all of my code is in the other branches to keep it clean and organized.

 Miigwetch/Thank you for your interest in Raven and Gus Beads and/or my coding ability!